LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 The logic within `main` presents menus in turn, and based on the user's choice, takes appropriate action.

-It begins by declaring a two local variables: `fieldChoices` and `actionChoices`.
+It begins by declaring a two local variables: `columnChoices` and `actionChoices`.
 These contain information relating to the menus that we'll display, and we'll look at them in more detail later.

 Next we notice a while loop that starts `while (true)`.
 This may seem odd, but actually makes a lot of sense after a short explanation.
 We want our application to continually run until the user has decided they want to quit.
 The simplest way to do this is to loop forever.
 When the user wants to quit, they can kill our program by pressing ctrl-C (a widely-known command to kill a console application).
 As you saw above, however, IntelliJ's Run pane works slightly differently and you'll need to rely on the red "stop" icon to stop the program.